What To Do If Your Child Is Taken By Child Protective Services In PA

 Complying with CPS and Court Requirements

 For example, if your children were removed due to drug abuse, you may be required to submit to and pass weekly drug tests before your children can be returned to your care.
-You must likely be required to continue to pass drug screenings once your children are home.
+You must likely be necessary to continue to pass drug screenings once your children are home.

 Your attorney can carefully review the details of your case to determine what requirements you’ll need to meet to regain physical custody of your children.